Ziyph/RemoveDuplicateFrames/README.md

 # Remove Duplicate Frames
 This app removes duplicate frames from an input video.
-It is written in [Python](//python.org), [`tkinter`](//docs.python.org/library/tkinter.html) is used for the graphical user interface, and it removes duplicate frames from input video with [FFmpeg](//ffmpeg.org).
+It is written in [Python](//python.org), its graphical user interface is made with [`tkinter`](//docs.python.org/library/tkinter.html), and it removes duplicate frames from input video with [FFmpeg](//ffmpeg.org).

 ![This app](image.png)
 ## Dependencies